 News and updates - Roy Engel:

-Cayman Islands Blacklisted by EU as a “Non-Cooperative Tax Jurisdiction”
+Cayman Islands Removed from EU “Non-Cooperative Tax Jurisdiction” Blacklist

 In late March 2020 we published a note regarding the de-facto “downgrade” of the Cayman Islands by the European Union’s Economic and Financial Affairs Council (ECOFIN) as a “non-cooperative jurisdiction” for tax purposes.
 This was regarded by the international investment community as a “blacklisting” of the Cayman Islands.
 We noted then that this blacklisting was “a technical result of the delay in the enactment of [certain Cayman Islands] laws, and therefore it is expected the EU will agree to return the Cayman Islands to its previous status and remove it from the list of the list of “non-cooperative jurisdictions” as early as by October 2020.”
 Indeed on October 6, 2020, ECOFIN removed the Cayman Islands from its “blacklist” of non-cooperative jurisdictions in tax matters.

 Providing Counsel in the Establishment of a New Investment Fund in Asia

 Liquidity Fund of Meitav Dash will establish with MUFG Bank, the world’s largest Japanese bank, a new private investment fund in Asia.
 The new fund will be incorporated in Singapore, and will provide credit to companies in Asia, through securitization transactions of future cash flows.
 Our firm, led by attorneys Roy Engel and Yuval Lazi, accompanied Liquidity, which as part of the agreement will provide the joint company with management and underwriting services.